Online Text and Notes in Principles (General)

 This on-line introductory text by Roger Schenk includes both micro- and macro- sections, with about a dozen chapters in each.
 The text has its own glossary and Who's Who and is available as a CD-ROM.
 A separate index holds text that has been removed from the main content of the book for flow or because it was too technical.

-This set of free downloadable textbooks is aimed at UK economics students.
-The title includes introductory topics such as the basics of international economics, the neo-classical growth model, econometrics and micro/macro analysis.
+This set of downloadable textbooks is aimed at UK economics students.
+They include introductory topics such as the basics of international economics, the neo-classical growth model, econometrics and micro/macro analysis.
+They range in size from about 20 pages to 150 pages.
 Users are required to fill in brief personal details before they can download the PDF files of the full text of the books.
-They range in size from about 20 pages to 150 pages and the authors appear to be mainly European.
+The free versions have embedded adverts.
+Ad-free versions are available with a paid subscription.

 Chapter 1 of David Colander's 'The Making of an Economist, Redux' (Princeton University Press 2007), reviewing the career paths of economists and the formation of the profession's 'elite' from a US perspective.
 Information on the number and changing composition of the US economics graduate community, the contents of courses, what economists do, and a summary and reactions to the AEA's Commission on Graduate Education in Economics report.